-Sponsors: Kathy Judge and Katie Troutt
+Sponsors: Kathy Judge

 The Cum Laude chapter of the National Honor Society (NHS) recognizes those exemplary students who demonstrate excellence in scholarship, leadership, character, and community service.
 Membership is open to qualified sophomores, juniors, and seniors (during the first quarter of their senior year).
 Invitations for application will be given to students who meet academic requirements and who have not been on a disciplinary contract in the two semesters prior to application.
-Students are invited to apply if they have attained a 3.6 or higher cumulative GPA on the weighted scale and have completed the Christian Service hour requirements for their grade level by the March application time in the second semester.
-Beginning with the Class of 2017, the GPA requirement changed to a 3.7.
+Students are invited to apply if they have attained a 3.7 or higher cumulative GPA on the weighted scale and have completed the Christian Service hour requirements for their grade level by time of application.
 The NHS Faculty Council determines selection based upon applications and faculty/administration recommendations in the areas of leadership and character.
 Members who fail to demonstrate the minimum membership criteria or adherence to the guiding principles of NHS are subject to probation or dismissal as determined by the NHS Faculty Council.
-If, while a member of NHS, one should be placed on disciplinary contract, he/she will automatically lose the privilege of wearing and NHS stole at graduation and possibly their NHS membership.
+If, while a member of NHS, one should be placed on disciplinary contract, he/she will automatically lose the privilege of wearing an NHS stole at graduation and possibly their NHS membership.
+As with the Red Cord for 300 Christian Service hours, the NHS stole signifies completion of required meeting and service hours before May of graduation.